Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 In Dexcom’s published report, “Accuracy and Safety of Dexcom G7 Continuous Glucose Monitoring in Adults with Diabetes,” 318 diabetic subjects wore three G7 sensors simultaneously over the course of ten days.
 For three of these days, subjects underwent clinically induced hyperglycemia and hypoglycemia under controlled conditions, where blood samples were taken and measured using a reference blood glucose sensor, the YSI 2300 Stat Plus glucose analyzer.
 The analysis showed that the “mean absolute relative difference” (MARD) between the two was ~8.8% for the G7, versus ~10% for the G6.
 The lower the percentage, the smaller the difference to the reference analyzer.
 Hence, greater accuracy.

 Let me remind the reader that the G7 trial had subjects where THREE G7s simultaneously during the testing period.
-When blood samples were taken and measured on the iStat device, which of the three G7s was it measured against?
+When blood samples were taken and measured on the iStat device, it then compared that value to G7 readings, but if the person was wearing three, which of the three G7s was it measured against?
 Were all three averaged together?
 Was it only one?
 Which one?
-Did they choose which of the three that happened to be closest to the iStat?
-The company doesn’t reveal this in the trial data, but that alone raises eyebrows to me.
+Or, did Dexcom choose which of the three that happened to be closest to the iStat?
+The company doesn’t reveal this in the trial data, and that alone raises eyebrows to me.

 The mean and median per-sensor MARDs were 8.8% and 7.8%, respectively, 442 (71.4%) had MARD values <10%, and 12 (1.9%) had MARD values >20%.

-In short, the accuracy was best when glucose values were in the sweet spot of glycemic ranges, but accuracy diminished at more extreme glucose levels.
+According Dexcom’s data, the G7’s MARD value was best when glucose values were in the sweet spot of glycemic ranges, but diminished as glucose levels edged higher.
 This bar graph suggests the best MARD happened most often at ideal glucose ranges, but most T1Ds only spend about 30% of their day in those ranges.
 The rest of their day is spent far outside, usually well above 180 mg/dL, where the G7’s MARD rating is well above 14%.

 What is also not revealed in Dexcom’s report is the rate of change (ROC), which can also greatly affect MARD.
 Once again, if you visualize glucose being highly volatile in fluid, imagine how much greater that volatility is when glucose is rushing in or out of that fluid rapidly.
-It’s like injecting dye into a vat of water: You’re going to see a lot of dense color in some places more than others, before the dye diffuses in the water settles out.
+It’s like injecting dye into a vat of water: You’re going to see a lot of dense color in some places more than others before the dye diffuses and settles out into a consistent hue.

 In the case of glucose levels rising or falling, Dexcom limited its testing to only 1 mg/dL change per minute, which showed some of the worst performing MARD values.
-In the real world, once a T1D eats a meal, glycemic levels can change at 2-4 mg/dL rather often.
+In the real world, once a T1D eats a meal, glycemic levels can change at 2-4 mg/dL per minute as a matter of course.
 Relying on CGMs to capture that data is prone to significant error bars.
 (The G6’s algorithm is far superior in this regard for smoothing out these errors and giving the user or algorithm more reliable data to work with.)

 Despite the fact that the G7 is the most accurate at glucose levels between 70-180, T1Ds spend far more time far above 180.
 Hence, T1Ds are experiencing accuracy error rates of >30% most of the time.
 This means that decisions that either humans or algorithms are going to make in whether to dose insulin or carbs are dealing with highly imperfect information (especially compared to the G6, which was more reliable.